klapperkopp/verify-firebase-serverless/README.md

 ### Test Locally

-1. Copy example runtimeconfig `cp .runtimeconfig.json.example .runtimeconfig.json` and enter your Vonage API key and secret (only needed for local testing of functions)
+1. Copy example runtimeconfig `cp .runtimeconfig.json.example .runtimeconfig.json` and enter your Vonage API key and secret from the [Vonage Dashboard](https://dashboard.nexmo.com/) (only needed for local testing of functions)
 2. `firebase serve --only functions`

 ### Deploy and test on production

-1. To set Firebase Environment variables, run `firebase functions:config:set vonage.api_key="YOUR_VONAGE_API_KEY" vonage.api_secret="YOUR_VONAGE_API_SECRET"` (you only need to do this once)
+1. To set Firebase Environment variables, run `firebase functions:config:set vonage.api_key="YOUR_VONAGE_API_KEY" vonage.api_secret="YOUR_VONAGE_API_SECRET"` (you only need to do this once).
 2. Run `firebase deploy`

 ## API Endpoints